wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

 A matching phase is introduced to determine where works need to be combined.

 The input to this phase is the source identity for a work and a list of the identities that make up the combined work.
-The output is groups of identifiers of affected works that will be combined downstream by the merger
+The output is sets of identifiers of affected works that will be combined downstream by the merger

 Example:
 ```[json]
     {
-        "work-groups": [
+        "linked-works": [
             {
                 "identifiers": [
                     "sierra-system-number/b1234567",